 The play is one of Ibsen's earliest and most famous.
 It charts the surreal adventures of a solitary young misfit who steals a bride from a wedding, then sets off on a wandering rite of passage across a bizarre world filled with shipwrecks, devils and trolls, for which Edvard Grieg wrote his famous ‘In the Hall of the Mountain King’.

-The project sees Hare reunited with Jonathan Kent, who directed Hare’s ambitious ‘Young Plays’ (Platonov, The Seagull and Ivanov).
-James McArdle, who won many laurels for his superb portrayal of the feckless Platonov, is given the title role.
+The project sees Hare reunited with Jonathan Kent, who directed Hare’s ambitious Chekhov trilogy (Platonov, The Seagull and Ivanov) and James McArdle, who won many laurels for his superb portrayal of the feckless Platonov, will play the titular Peter.
 We look forward to seeing what McArdle will do with a part brimming with comedic potential.
-Such a winning combination of names guarantees this production will breathe fresh life into Ibsen’s phantasmagoria.

 |What||Peter Gynt, National Theatre|